 If you’re booking a holiday to Barbados, chances are you’ve got one thing on your mind.
 Drop off the bags in the hotel and try not to argue over which to do first- lounge by the pool or hit the island’s dazzling white or pink-sanded beaches.
-Sipping rum cocktails under swaying palms might top your list for things to do in Barbados, but if you’re going, you should probably read this.
+Sipping rum cocktails under swaying palms might top your list for things to do in Barbados, but if you’re going you should read this.

 From beaches and cultural must-sees, to four-wheel jungle trips and nightlife, here’s our expert guide (that’s way more than the standard Barbados tourist attractions).